FerretDB/FerretDB/website/blog/2023-10-25-mongodb-sorting-scalar.md

 <!--truncate-->

 Sorting in MongoDB involves comparing BSON values to ascertain their relative order – whether one value is equal to, greater than, or less than another.
-The resultant sorted array can be in either ascending or descending order.
+The resultant sorted values can be in either ascending or descending order.

 When comparing different BSON types, the [BSON comparison order](#bson-comparison-order) is used.